TNDKien/showcase-portfolio/README.md

 [kiendang.nl](https://kiendang.nl)

-A modern, responsive portfolio website built with Next.js, showcasing my work as an ICT student and web developer.
+A modern portfolio website built with Next.js, showcasing my work as an ICT student and web developer.

 ## 📚 Table of Contents